RLE-Foundation/rllte/README.md

 </div>

 ### On HUAWEI NPU
-Similarly, if we want to train an agent on HUAWEI NPU, it suffices to replace `DrQv2` with `NpuDrQv2`:
+Similarly, if we want to train an agent on HUAWEI NPU, it suffices to replace `cuda` with `npu`:
 ``` python
 # import `env` and `agent` api
 from rllte.env import make_dmc_env